Amboise, Indre-et-Loire tourism & sightseeing

-A short distance from Amboise you can visit the Chanteloup Pagoda, an impressive pagoda of six levels and 44 metres high.
+On the edge of Amboise you can visit the Chanteloup Pagoda, an impressive pagoda of six levels and 44 metres high.
 This pagoda is almost all that remains of a grand castle that stood here until the 18th century.
-The castle of Chanteloup itself was seized during the revolution, then remained empty for many years.
+The castle of Chanteloup was seized during the revolution, then remained empty for many years.
 No buyer could be found, and the castle was sold to a local demolition company who used the materials from the castle elsewhere.

 Visit near Amboise with France This Way reviews

 ... or see ALL recommended places to visit in Indre-et-Loire

 Amboise is classified as a historical protected town centre' (secteur sauvegardé)

 Address: Amboise, Tours, Loire Valley, 37400, France || GPS: latitude 47.404167, longitude 0.98

 Sightseeing & tourist attractions to visit nearby

 - Parc et jardins du château de Valmer: remarkable garden (10 km)

 - Parc et jardins du château de Chenonceau: remarkable garden (11 km)

 - Réserve de Beaumarchais: zoo or wildlife park (13 km)